aavitale/boing_eyetracker/README.md

 # boing_eyetracker

 % TO DO:
-create a HEAT-MAP (with countourf ??
+create a HEAT-MAP in matlab (with contourf ??